mabt-tech-com/Docker-Odoo17/README.md

 You should see the Odoo web interface.

-Understanding the Volume Mapping
+## Understanding the Volume Mapping
-The -v flag maps a directory on your host machine to a directory inside the Docker container.
+The `-v` flag maps a directory on your host machine to a directory inside the **Docker container**.
 This allows you to persist files across container restarts, and makes it easier to access or manage these files.

-On Windows: The host directory might look like C:/Users/yourusername/Desktop/odoo-data.
+* **On Windows:** The host directory might look like `C:/Users/yourusername/Desktop/odoo-data`.
-On Ubuntu VPS: The host directory might look like /path/on/host/data.
+* **On Ubuntu VPS:** The host directory might look like `/path/on/host/data`.
-Inside the container, the mapped directory is /data, and it contains:
+Inside the container, the mapped directory is `/data`, and it contains:

-/data/postgresql: PostgreSQL data for your Odoo database.
+* `/data/postgresql`: PostgreSQL data for your Odoo database.
-/data/odoo17: Odoo log files.
+* `/data/odoo17`: Odoo log files.
-/data/config: Configuration files for Odoo.
+* `/data/config`: Configuration files for Odoo.
 This setup consolidates everything into a single volume, making backups and management much simpler.

-Troubleshooting
+## Troubleshooting
 Container Exits Immediately After Starting
 If the container exits immediately, check the logs using: